avishekchoudhary/Projects-Web-/README.md

-# Projects-Web-
+# My tunes
-Just some of projects.
+Just a fun project.
 This is only done for learning and recreational purpose.And nobody is permitted to use this for any illegal activity on my behalf.
 It's a responsive landing page.
+It's a clone of itunes landing page